What that actually means in practice

 Where teams get this wrong

-The common failure pattern is simple: leadership approves a campaign plan, the team launches activity, the CRM captures partial data, sales gives anecdotal feedback, and the next decision is made from opinion instead of evidence.
+The common failure pattern is simple: leadership approves a campaign plan, the team launches activity, the CRM captures partial data, sales gives anecdotal feedback, and the next decision gets made from opinion instead of evidence.

 -